amejiarosario/amejiarosario.github.io/source/_drafts/Data-Structures-Time-Complexity-for-Beginners-lists-arrays-stacks-queues-hash-maps-sets-tutorial.md

 queue.remove() // c
 ```

-When we remove for the first time.
-The `output` is empty so we insert the content of `input` backwards like `['b', 'a']`.
+When we remove something for the first time, the `output` array is empty.
+So, we insert the content of `input` backward like `['b', 'a']`.
 Then we pop elements from the `output` array.
 As you can see, using this trick we get the output in the same order of insertion (FIFO).

-What's the run time?
+What's the runtime?

-If the output already has some elements then the remove operation is constant *`O(1)`*.
-When the output arrays needs to get refilled it takes *`O(n)`* to do so.
+If the output already has some elements, then the remove operation is constant *`O(1)`*.
+When the output arrays need to get refilled, it takes *`O(n)`* to do so.
 After the refilled, every operation would be constant again.
 The amortized time is *`O(1)`*.

 We can achieve a `Queue` with a pure constant if we use a LinkedList.
 Let's see what it is in the next section!
 <!-- **[[usages]]** -->

 # Linked Lists

-Linked List is a data structure where every element is linked to the next one.
+Linked List is a data structure where every element is connected to the next one.

 <!-- **[[image]]** -->

-This is the first data structure that we are going to implement without using an array.
-Instead of an array we are going to use a `node` which holds a `value` and points to the next element.
+The linked list is the first data structure that we are going to implement without using an array.
+Instead, we are going to use a `node` which holds a `value` and points to the next element.

 {% codeblock node.js lang:js %}
 class Node {